dinuxbg/gnupru/README.md

 	cd example/pru
 	make

-Then, to build the host loader (running on the beaglebone):
+Then, to build the UIO-based firmware loader:

 	apt-get install libelf-dev	# Needed by loader for parsing the ELF PRU executables cd example/host